-- c) Include a time series chart to show trends of the monthly recovery water level elevations at each slimes drain. - d) Include the results of a quality assurance evaluation and data validation.
-Said examination shall provide written descriptions and findings that: - 1) Evaluate all data collected, data collection methods, and all related calculations required by this Permit, and - 2) Verify the accuracy and reliability of both the data and calculations reported. - e) Demonstrate compliance status with the requirements of Part I.D.3(b) and I.E.7(b) of this Permit.
+- c) Include a time series chart to show trends of the recovery water level elevations at each slimes drain. - d) Include the results of a quality assurance evaluation and data validation.
+Said examination shall provide written descriptions and findings that: - 1) Evaluate all data collected, data collection methods, and all related calculations required by this Permit, and - 2) Verify the accuracy and reliability of both the data and calculations reported. - e) Demonstrate compliance status with the requirements of Part I.D.3(b) and I.E.7(b) of this Permit. - 12.
+Decontamination Pads Annual Inspection Report the New Decontamination Pad and Existing Decontamination Pad will be taken out of service and inspected annually during the second quarter of each year, to ensure integrity of the concrete wash pad surfaces.
+If physical defects in the wash pad as defined by Part I.D.14 of the Permit are identified during the inspection, repairs shall be made prior to resuming the use of the facility.
+Said defects include, but are not limited to concrete deterioration, cracking, subsidence, etc. The results of the annual inspection and all repairs will be documented on inspection forms in accordance with the currently approved DMT Monitoring Plan.
+The inspection forms and documentation of all repairs completed shall be included in the 2nd Quarter DMT Monitoring Report due September 1, of each calendar year.